How To Improve Your Travel Photos

 The Golden Hour is when the sun is low in the sky.

-The Blue Hour is when the sun is below the horizon, and the sky gives off a beautiful blue hue.
+The Blue Hour is a period when the sun is below the horizon, and the sky takes on a beautiful blue hue.

 Think of the first hour after the sun rises in the morning or the last hour before the sun goes over the horizon at the end of the day.

-If you want to see the beauty of the light, get used to waking up early and staying late to make the most of the day.
+To truly appreciate the beauty of the light, it’s essential to get used to waking up early and staying late to make the most of the day.

-Taking photos in the middle of the day can still result in great shots, but the sky will generally be too blue or hazed unless there are interesting clouds.
+Taking photos in the middle of the day can still yield great shots, but the sky will generally be too blue or hazy unless there are interesting clouds.

-Instead, get street photography, an iron balcony, an attractive door design, a little street around the corner, etc.
+Instead, opt for street photography, an iron balcony, an attractive door design, a small street around the corner, etc.

 *Framing your shot

-When you look through the viewfinder or screen, don’t just focus on the subject.
+When you look through the viewfinder or screen, don’t just focus on the subject; also consider the background.

 Think of looking out a window at the scenery or from a lake with a tree on each side.